Disney Fairies: Television appearances

+Once Upon a Time

-Two of the characters from the Disney Fairies franchise have appeared in ABC's fantasy drama series Once Upon a Time.
+Two of the characters from the Disney Fairies franchise have appeared in the universe of the ABC's fantasy drama series Once Upon a Time.
 Tinker Bell appears as a recurring character played by Rose McIver and debuts in the third episode of season 3.
 Silvermist (played by Jordana Largy) appeared in the second episode of the spin-off Once Upon a Time in Wonderland.

+Tink

+On March 9, 2026, Deadline exclusively revealed a live-action series is in the works at Disney+ under the working title Tink.
+The drama series is reported to be written and executive produced by Liz Heldens and Bridget Carpenter.
+Former Disney Channels Worldwide president/Disney Branded Television president and chief creative officer Gary Marsh will also executive produce the project alongside Quinn Haberman and Heldens’ production company Selfish Mermaid.
+Variety reported that Tink is a "high priority project" for Disney+.